Adhyayan96/DSA-Journey/README.md

 # DSA-Journey
-This repository contains the problems that I solved during my DSA learning journey through Striver's A to Z sheet, difficulty wise.
+This repository contains the topics that I learnt and solved problems during my DSA learning journey through Striver's A to Z sheet, organized difficulty wise.

-Topics I covered :
+## Topics covered :
 1. Basics of C++